zpasal/sinatra-template/README.md

 This is a basic template for Sinatra apps.

-###Main features

-* All route files are automaticly loaded from app/routes/ folder
-* Routes can be defined accross multiple files (inside app/routes/) e.g. create new file (about.rb) and add methods to App class:

-    class App < Sinatra::Base
-      get "/about" do
-        'About'
-      end
-    end

-* All helpers files are stored inside app/helpers/.
-Each helper file must register itself (see. url_helpers.rb) via:

-    App.helpers MyHelperModule

-* Models can be defined inside app/models/ and they are automaticly loaded
-* Assets are defined inside app/assets and they are divided into: js, css and images
-* Views are inside app/views/

 ### Install & Run

 Once you have cloned the project onto your machine, run: